With their brilliant new album, De La Soul invite into their celestial Cabin In The Sky

 However, it was her performance of "Wings" by Little Mix at a school talent show that first sparked her musical ambitions.
 Using TikTok as an outlet to hone her skills, Nia's rendition of Adele's "Set Fire To The Rain" began to gain traction on the platform.
 Wasting no time, the straight-talking South Londoner earned support slots with Afrobeat artist Tems and the reigning queen of R&B, SZA, at her concert series at BST in Hyde Park.
 Produced by Grammy winner Jimmy Naples, alongside Tom Valentino and Ed Thomas, Smith has previously said she hopes her relatable storytelling helps listeners to "find a piece of themselves".

 In February this year, Smith released, “Give Up The Fear + 3", a new edition of her E.P with three additional tracks, an acoustic take on her break out track ‘Personal’, an alternative take on ‘Reckless Soul’ – written alongside Ed Thomas, Violet Skies, and Jimmy Napes – and Lauryn Hill’s iconic ‘Ex-Factor’, a brave choice which is handled exceptionally well.
+With just an acoustic guitar accompanying Nia's vocals, the song's conflict and depth are brought to the fore.
+While the arrangement honours the 1998 original, Smith's carefully chosen melodic changes work well.
 Emanating a wisdom beyond her years, in “Give Up The Fear,” Smith sings, “the pain won’t stop until you give it up,” over sparse piano chord changes reminiscent of Mary J Blige’s “My Life” era.
 “Reckless Soul” stirs the senses with its intimate arrangement and powerful vocals.
+The dramatic "Little Red Car" has a cinematic quality.
+Conjuring images of a post-breakup bonfire of happy memories, Smith's emotive vocals are showstopping.
 With her natural gift for connecting with her audience, creative authenticity, and beautiful tone, HSR predicts Nia Smith will be the brightest new star of R&B.